What’s the one fact marketers of all disciplines can all agree on? Ranking on search engines without adopting bad SEO tactics is challenging.

 Hidden tabbed content is content hidden to enable users to quickly scan a web page.
 These types of content are hidden but not inaccessible to the readers.

-Hiding tabbed content behind “read more” or dropdowns improves users’ experience, making your site more popular among users.
+Hiding tabbed content behind “read more” or dropdowns improves users’ experiences, making your site more popular among users.

 Also, avoid spammy content and irrelevant keywords you’d otherwise want to cloak.
 Remember, you only need readers that are interested in your content.